Westerly station

 Westerly station is a passenger rail station on the Northeast Corridor located just north of downtown Westerly, Rhode Island.
-It is served by Amtrak's Northeast Regional.
+It is served exclusively by Amtrak's Northeast Regional service.

 Westerly is one of a small number of Amtrak stations (along with Mystic and Aberdeen) on the Northeast Corridor that does not have high-level platforms for accessible boarding.
 However, Westerly is still handicapped accessible; passengers may use a portable lift to board trains, and the under-track passage includes a wheelchair lift on its staircases.
-Westerly is also one of three Northeast Corridor stations (along with adjacent Mystic to the south and Kingston to the north) that is served exclusively by Amtrak, with no commuter rail service, though there have been proposals to extend CTrail's Shore Line East into Westerly.
+Westerly is also one of three Northeast Corridor stations (along with adjacent Mystic to the south and Kingston to the north) that is served exclusively by Amtrak, with no commuter rail service, though there have been proposals to extend CTrail's Shore Line East service to Westerly.

+Amtrak's Acela also passes by this station, but does not stop.